-There was adequate staff in the centre during the day and night as seen on the staffing roster and staff confirmed that there were adequate numbers and a good skill mix in order to meet residents' needs.
+There was adequate numbers of staff available with appropriate knowledge and skills to ensure that care was provided to residents in a manner that promoted their rights, dignity and autonomy.
 The inspector spoke with staff about restrictive practices and management of restraint.
-Staff members were knowledgeable and displayed good understanding of the definition of restraint.
+Staff members were knowledgeable and displayed good understanding of restraint.